a-One-Fan/ComfyUI-Blenderesque-Nodes/README.md

 Blender-like nodes for ComfyUI.<br>

 <h1>Work In Progress<br>
-Nodes might change and you will need to redo your workflow</h1>
+Nodes might change and you will need to redo your workflow!
+If a node is broken, delete it and re-add it.</h1>

 <img src=mary_combo.png style="width:50%;height:50%">